sharetribe/flex-docs/src/docs/concepts-payments/solving-payout-problems/index.md

-Manually refunding a payment straight from Stripe usually fixes the transaction that is being refunded but it may lead to problems in forthcoming transactions. **Therefore, you should not manually refund payments in the Stripe Dashboard!** As an example of how manual refunds can result in insufficient funds on a connected account, picture the following scenario:
+Manually refunding a payment straight from Stripe usually fixes the transaction that is being refunded but it may lead to problems in forthcoming transactions. **Therefore, you should never manually refund payments in the Stripe Dashboard!**

+As an example of how manual refunds can result in insufficient funds on a connected account, picture the following scenario:

 - Provider has two transactions, both have a captured charge.
 - Price on both is the same as in the image above: the booking costs